abigailwillow/armored-elytra/README.md

 ## Description

 A simple implementation of the classic idea of having armored elytra.
-Install the [resource pack](Abby's%20Armored%20Elytra.zip?raw=1) to install the accompanying textures.
+Download the [resource pack](Abby's%20Armored%20Elytra.zip?raw=1) to install the accompanying textures.

 ![Image Preview](https://i.imgur.com/LRor5Xv.png)